BSc Hons Physics (Donghua University)

 We provide secure accommodation on campus for eligible students.
 Our accommodation is close to the main University buildings, library, computer labs, sports facilities and the Students’ Union.

-Our dedicated Accommodation Services team are located in the campus village and the Village Office is open 24 hours every day, with the experienced team always available to help you.
+Our dedicated Accommodation Services team are located in the campus village and the Student Village Reception is open 24 hours every day, with the experienced team always available to help you.

 Semester 1 & 2 - Compulsory modules

 Building on what you learned in year 2, this module will extend your understanding of quantum mechanics.
-We'll introduce advanced concepts like time independent perturbation theory and electromagnetism by exploring the wave like nature of electromagnetism as predicted by Maxwell's equations.
+We'll introduce operators, expectation values and commutation relationships, and advanced concepts like time independent perturbation theory.
+In electromagnetism you will exploring the wave like nature of electromagnetism as predicted by Maxwell's equations, Poynting’s theorem, reflection and transmission at a dielectric interface, potentials and gauge transformations, and retarded potentials.

 This module covers the physics of gases and liquids and the fundamentals of thermodynamics.
-We also present various distributions such as Maxwellian, Fermi-Dirac and Bose-Einstein.
+This includes the ideal gas law, hydrostatics, isothermal and adiabatic processes, and the laws of thermodynamics.
+We also present the basic principles of statistical mechanics, and various distributions such as Maxwellian, Fermi-Dirac and Bose-Einstein.

 Semester 1 & 2 - Optional modules